Dragonmonk111/layer-sdk/packages/climb/README.md

 [source code](./src/signing.rs#L20)

-A SigningClient needs only two things, a ChainConfig and a SigningKey:
+A SigningClient needs only two things, a ChainConfig and a TxSigner:

 ```
-SigningClient::new(chain_config, signing_key).await
+SigningClient::new(chain_config, signer).await
 ```

 The `SigningClient` is cheap to clone and also fairly cheap to create.